OctopusDeploy/docs/docs/getting-started/the-octopus-web-portal.md

 position: 40
 ---

-Whether you're self-hosting the Octopus Server or using Octopus Cloud, the Octopus Web Portal is where you manage your infrastructure, deployments, releases, runbooks, access the built-in repository, grant your team access to projects, and create your automated deployment and runbook processes.
+Whether you're self-hosting the Octopus Server or using Octopus Cloud, the Octopus Web Portal is where you manage your infrastructure, deployments, releases, runbooks, access the built-in repository, grant your team access to projects, and create your automated deployments and runbook processes.

 ## The Web Portal